6th Grade Writing PowerPoint Presentations

 By A Teachers Sidekick

-This is a novel study of Gary Paulsen's Brian’s Winter (The sequel to Hatchet).
+This is a novel study of Gary Paulsen's Brian's Return ( a sequel to Hatchet).
 In this product, there are completed lesson plans (and a blank one if you need to write your own), a slideshow that includes everything for each chapter (introduction, review of content, copy of the doodle notes, copy of the end of chapter activity/discussion outline, and the closure question), the Doodle Notes outline for each chapter, and the End of Chapter/Discussion activities.
 This novel study is for 4th-grade to 7th-grade students.

 Completed Lesson Plans